 Environmental Consequences.
+TVA would continue to comply with Executive Order (EO) 11990 under either alternative.
 Overall, Alternative A would continue to provide a beneficial framework for managing, identifying, and restoring wetlands.
 Implementation of Alternative B would provide slightly greater benefits to wetlands than Alternative A because the 2020 NRP would include a more comprehensive suite of wetland programs and activities, and TVA's ability to respond to emerging issues and needs would improve.
-Combined with the issuance of 3- to 5-year action plans, implementation of Alternative B would likely result in more effective prioritization of future, site-specific projects that increase wetland habitat and improve existing wetlands within the Valley, which also improves ecosystem services associated with wetlands (e.g., flood control and abatement, water quality improvement, and increased biodiversity).
+Combined with the issuance of 5-year action plans, implementation of Alternative B would likely result in more effective prioritization of future, site-specific projects that increase wetland habitat and improve existing wetlands within the Valley, which also improves ecosystem services associated with wetlands (e.g., flood control and abatement, water quality improvement, and increased biodiversity).